 $100mn Series D

-Yesterday, the company $100mn in Series D funding, led by Lightspeed Venture Partners, alongside Battery Ventures, Sapphire Ventures, Scale Venture Partners and Silicon Valley Bank UK.
-Since its foundation in 2011, the company has raised across four funding rounds.
+Yesterday, the company announced $100mn in Series D funding, led by Lightspeed Venture Partners, alongside Battery Ventures, Sapphire Ventures, Scale Venture Partners and Silicon Valley Bank UK.
+Since its foundation in 2011, the company has raised over $160mn across four funding rounds.

 "Simply put, Matillion makes data useful.
 Matillion accelerates the value of today's cloud data platforms, ensuring that data teams can work smarter and faster.
 We look forward to our next phase of growth, as we empower more enterprise customers with efficient, affordable and flexible solutions that turn data into their most strategic asset."